Activities for Secondary Schools and Colleges

 Salter’s Festival of Chemistry

-Teachers: For more information and to register a place for your school at a festival, visit http://www.salters.co.uk/festivals/
+Teachers: For more information and to register a place for your school at a festival, visit: https://www.saltersinstitute.co.uk/festivals/

 Thunder and Lightning Demonstration Lecture

-Dr. Pete Licence and Mr Jim Gamble of the School of Chemistry wow audiences with their performance of a spectacular chemistry demonstration lecture filled with colour, flashes and loud bangs.
-A variety of experiments are carried out with the theme of ‘chemical energy’, and a number of performances are scheduled throughout the year.
+Prof. Pete Licence and Mr Jim Gamble of the School of Chemistry wow audiences with their performance of a spectacular demonstration filled with colour, flashes and loud bangs.
+A variety of experiments are carried out with the theme of ‘chemical energy’, scheduled throughout the year.

-Teachers: Workshops run in the Autumn term.
-If you are interested in bringing your chemistry students to one of these workshops please contact Dr. June McCombie at firstname.lastname@example.org for more information and to book your place.
+If you are interested in bringing your students to one of these workshops please contact Dianne Mann for more information and to book.